harrisonravazzolo/death-to-extension-attributes/comparisons/remote-login.md

 # Remote Login

-This extension attribute displays whether or not remote login enabled.
+This Extension Attribute displays whether or not remote login enabled.

 ## Extension Attribute:
 ```